 Since logos appeals carry strong proof for statements released, they always rest upon several techniques to deliver the message most effectively.
 They are comparison, cause and effect thinking, logical reasoning, inductive reasoning, exemplification, elaboration, and coherent thought.

 A few fields utilize logical appeals on a daily basis.
 They are the academic community and branches of forensic studies.
-A forensic linguist talking about phonetic aspects of a defendant to confirm the charges brought against the latter and using logical appeals to persuade the jury is a good example of logos.
-Conversely, a lawyer using the victim’s personal story to evoke sympathy is an example of an emotional appeal.
+A forensic linguist talking about phonetic aspects of a defendant to confirm the charges brought against the defendant and using logical appeals to persuade the jury is a good example of logos.
+Conversely, a lawyer using the victim personal story to evoke sympathy is an example of an emotional appeal.

 Pathos